argoproj/argo-cd/docs/proposals/image-updater-first-class-support.md

 ### Use cases

 #### Use case 1:
-As a User of Argo CD, I would like to be able to have my application images updated automatically within expressed constraints when there is a new version available, natively within Argo CD.
+As a User of Argo CD, I would like to be able to have my application images updated automatically within expressed constraints when there is a new version available, out of the box with Argo CD.

 #### Use case 2:
-As a user of Argo CD and Argo CD Image Updater, I would like to be able to express advanced Image update configurations through custom resource fields in my application
+As a user of Argo CD and Argo CD Image Updater, I would like to be able to express advanced Image update configurations through custom resource fields in my application.

+For users wanting to use Image Updater in production, it is common to have a strict set of restrictions in place in terms of which images can/should be automatically updated, where these images should come from, which reposoitry/branch the commits should be made to and what credentials should be used among many others.
+It is important to have a set of first class custom resource fields to be able to express this information accurately and reliably.
+This would add considerable value to the user experience, including but not limited to increased ease of use, stronger validation and standardization for these fields.

 #### Use case 3:
 As a user of Argo CD and Argo CD Image Updater, I would like to have image-updater honor rollbacks to my applications